sthusoo/brain-tumor-detection-app/README.md

 # Brain Tumor Detection

 ## Project Status
 This project is currently under development.
 Users can upload an image file of a Brain MRI.
 Once the image is submitted, the app will detect whether the patient has a brain tumor.
+The dataset was taken from: (https://www.kaggle.com/navoneel/brain-mri-images-for-brain-tumor-detection)[https://www.kaggle.com/navoneel/brain-mri-images-for-brain-tumor-detection]

 ## Installation and Setup Instructions